 As with any interview, come professionally dressed, refreshed, and energetic.
 If you are still working, try to schedule your meeting on a day off.
 You want your full attention focused on the nursing interview about to happen.
 If you have references, consider bringing their contact information along as well.

 Employers are seeking to establish working relationships with individuals that are dedicated, compassionate, and humble.
 You’ve also got to be a team player and solutions-focused.
 In preparation, if you formulate answers that highlight a few of these attributes, you are sure to stand out from the crowd.

-Download the Clipboard Health app and get started working as a healthcare professional at facilities in your area today!
+Try Clipboard Health if you want the best nursing experience and get started working as a healthcare professional at facilities in your area today!

 Due to the global coronavirus pandemic, hospitals and health care centers are staffing up more than ever.
 Especially amid the coronavirus pandemic, many facilities are